Uncertainty in Bayesian Leave-One-Out Cross-Validation Based Model Comparison: Problem Setting

-where $\log \p_\Msk(\tilde{\y}_i \mid \y)$ is the logarithm of the posterior predictive density for the model \Mk{} fitted for data set $\y$.
-The use of the posterior predictive distribution in Equation~\eqref{eq_elpd} is specific to the Bayesian setting.
-In this measure, the observations are considered pointwise to maintain comparability with the given data set~\citep[p.~168,][]{bda_book}.
+where $\log \p_\Mk(\tilde{\y}_i \mid \y)$ is the logarithm of the posterior predictive density for the model \Mk{} fitted for data set $\y$.
+If $\tilde{\x}$ are fixed,~\eqref{eq_elpd} simplifies to $\sum_{i=1}^n \int \p_\mathrm{true}(\tilde{\y}_i\mid\tilde{\x}_i) \log \p_\Mk(\tilde{\y}_i \mid \tilde{\x}_i, \y) \diff \tilde{\y}_i$.
+Although we do not consider data shifts, covariate shifts can be included in the model for future data.
+A more detailed discussion of the covariate setup is presented by \citet{Vehtari+Lampinen:2002} and \citet{Vehtari+Ojanen:2012}.
+We omit the covariates for brevity most of the time in the notation.
+Here, the observations are considered pointwise to maintain comparability with the given data set~\citep[p.~168,][]{bda_book}.
 A summary of notation used in the paper is presented in Table~\ref{tab_list_of_notation}.
-We can use different utility and loss functions, but for simplicity, we use the strictly proper and local log score~\citep{Gneiting+Raftery:2007,Vehtari+Ojanen:2012} throughout the paper.
+We can use different score functions, but for simplicity, we use the strictly proper and local log score~\citep{Gneiting+Raftery:2007,Vehtari+Ojanen:2012} throughout the paper.

-For evaluating model \Mk{} in the context of a specific data generating mechanism in general, the respective measure of predictive performance is the expectation of $\elpd{\Mk}{\y}$ over all possible data sets $\y$:
+For evaluating model \Mk{} in the context of a specific data generating process in general, the respective measure of predictive performance is the expectation of $\elpd{\Mk}{\y}$ over all possible data sets $\y$ we might have observed:

-Naturally, the $\elpd{\Mk}{\y}$ in Equation~\eqref{eq_elpd}, conditioned to the collection $\y$, can be considered as an estimate for the measure in Equation~\eqref{eq_eelpd}.
-The former measure is of interest in application-oriented model building workflow when evaluating or comparing fitted models for a given data.
-In contrast, the latter is of interest in algorithm-oriented experiments when analysing the performance of models in the context of a problem set in general~\citep[e.g.][]{Dietterich:1998,bengio_Grandvalet_2004}.
-This paper primarily focuses on the former measure, which is often useful in the Bayesian setting \citep{Gelman+etal:2020:workflow}.
-Differences in these measures and their uncertainties are further discussed in Appendix~\ref{app_sec_theory_elpd_vs_eelpd}.
+The $\elpd{\Mk}{\y}$ in Equation~\eqref{eq_elpd}, conditioned on $\y$, can be considered as an estimate for the measure in Equation~\eqref{eq_eelpd}.
+Our focus is in \eqref{eq_elpd}, which useful in the application-oriented model-building workflow \citep{Gelman+etal:2020:workflow} when evaluating models conditional on the observed data.
+Measure~\eqref{eq_eelpd} is of interest in algorithm-oriented experiments when analysing the performance of models in the context of a problem set in general~\citep[e.g.][]{Dietterich:1998,bengio_Grandvalet_2004}.
+We further discuss these measures' differences and their uncertainties in Appendix~\ref{app_sec_theory_elpd_vs_eelpd}.

-Although we do not consider data shifts, covariates can be modelled in various ways using the functions defined in Equations~\eqref{eq_elpd} and~\eqref{eq_eelpd}.
-In the experiments, we consider stochastic covariates and observe a similar behaviour with different covariate setups.
-More discussion of the effect of the covariate setup is presented by \citet{Vehtari+Lampinen:2002} and \citet{Vehtari+Ojanen:2012}.
-For brevity, we omit the covariates most of the time in the notation.

 \begingroup \endgroup